 What makes this semester unique?

-- its focus on digital skills vital to today’s communication context
+- the focus on digital skills

 - the collaboration between Belgian and international students from Europe and beyond

 - the exclusive use of English as the working language and the possibility of acquiring extra language skills: introduction to Chinese and/or Dutch

 English-taught semesters, what are they?